University of Montana Interns

 Sara Humphers-Ginther — Climate Change Intern

 Sara is a junior at the University of Montana with a double major in Environmental Studies and Sociology.
 She is fascinated by how society functions in regard to the environment, as well as society’s reaction to climate change and other environmental issues.
-Born in San Fransisco and raised in Minnesota, she has an older sister, a mother and a father who also love to travel like her.
-She is a frequent visitor of hiking trails, a big fan of hammocking, and believes that the perfect day begins with a cup of coffee.
+Born in San Francisco and raised in Minnesota, she has an older sister, a mother and a father who also love to travel like her.
+She is a frequent visitor of hiking trails, a big fan of hammocking, and believes that the perfect day beings with a cup of coffee.

 High School Interns — Montana Monofilament Recovery & Recycling Program